poanetwork/hbbft/tests/README.md

 ### Checking outputs

 As a convenience, all nodes capture any generated output during operation for inspection.
-The following code fragment demonstrates how to use this to verify the end result:
+The following code fragment demonstrates how to verify that all non-faulty nodes have output the same thing:

 ```rust
 let first = net.correct_nodes().nth(0).unwrap().outputs();